Skip over sidebar nav to the content section

 • To provide an education relevant to contemporary career paths

 Some examples of career paths in Music Technology include music production, recording/live sound engineering, sound design, multimedia and game design, hardware/software design, film and media scoring, music business, and music education.
 Beyond the required Music Technology courses, students may select from a broad range of electives in order to tailor the degree to their specific interests.
-In addition, students pursuing the Music Technology option will develop proficiency in music theory and ear training through the core music curriculum.
+In addition, students pursuing the Music Technology concentration will develop proficiency in music theory and ear training through the core music curriculum.
 Outside of coursework, Music Technology students have the opportunity to gain hands-on experience assisting with concert recording and production for the School of Music.

-Music Technology faculty
+Music Technology Faculty

 Cookie Settings